canonical/spread/README.md

 Rebooting
 ---------

-Scripts can reboot the system at any point by simply including a comment inline at the exact point the reboot should happen:
+Scripts can reboot the system at any point by simply running the REBOOT function at the exact point the reboot should happen.
+The system will then reboot and the same script will be re-executed with the `$SPREAD_REBOOT` environment variable set to the number of times the script has rebooted the system.

 _$PROJECT/examples/hello/task.yaml_
 ```
 execute: |
+    if [ $SPREAD_REBOOT = 0 ]; then
         echo "Before reboot"
-    # REBOOT
+        REBOOT
+    fi
     echo "After reboot"
 ```

-The system will reboot at that point and the script will continue where it left off once the system is back up.
+Alternatively the REBOOT function may also be called with a single parameter which will be used as the value of `$SPREAD_REBOOT` after the system reboots, instead of the count.

 <a name="timeouts"/>